apparentlymart/node-angularcontext/README.md

-However, to do most useful things it's necessary to register further modules that either provide application-specific functionality or override certain built-in AngularJS services whose normal implementations can't function in the non-browser environment.
+However, to do most useful things it's necessary to register further modules that either provide application-specific functionality or override certain built-in AngularJS services whose normal implementations are inappropriate in the non-browser environment.

 One way to do that is to load additional scripts using `runFile`.
 Repeated calls to this method are somewhat like having a sequence of `script` elements in an HTML document, in that they will all run in the same global scope.
-The `angular` global object is available here, but of course the usual browser doodads like `window`, `document`, etc are not.
+The `angular` global object is available here, along with a somewhat-browser-like DOM API.

 A more powerful method is to directly register a module from the normal NodeJS context.
 This allows you to provide a module that makes use of NodeJS functionality and libraries such as `jsdom`.